AllThingsSmitty/must-watch-css/notes/README.md

 ## <a name='responsive'>Responsive CSS</a>
 It's must easier to make the CSS responsive from the beginning than to add it in later.
-Rough out how the layout for desktop and mobile should work first before getting concerned about how the individual elements should look.
+Rough out how the layout for desktop and mobile should work.
+Then worry about how the individual elements should look.
 Do lots of browser testing at this point to make sure the big-picture layout works on everything.

 Note: Android 2.3 is really behind, if you're going to support it, make sure you're testing with it from the beginning